Perimenopause Mood Swings: Why You Feel Off

 You are not becoming a worse version of yourself.
 The self you've been for decades is still in there.
 The mood waves don't replace your personality or your values.
 They just make it harder to be the version of yourself you're used to, for a season.

 This will not last forever.
-The emotional intensity of perimenopause tends to be most acute in the few years before your final period, then eases significantly as hormones stabilize in postmenopause.
-You are passing through this.
-You are not moving to it permanently.
+The emotional intensity of perimenopause tends to be most acute in the few years before the final period, then eases significantly as hormones stabilize in postmenopause.
+You are passing through this, not moving to it permanently.

 Getting help is not weakness.
 Therapy, medication, hormone therapy, supplements, support groups, honest conversations with loved ones, all of it is just practical tooling for navigating a demanding phase.
 Declining help to prove you don't need it is not noble.
 It's just harder than it has to be.

 Your experience is common.
-Almost every woman in my life in this age range has some version of what you're describing.
-It has been criminally under-discussed, which is why we all think we're alone with it.
-We're not.
+Almost every woman in this age range has some version of what you're describing.
+It has been criminally under-discussed, which is why so many women think they're alone with it.
+They're not.

 You'll Also Love